marcoimbee/boardgame-cafe-app/datasets/README.md

 The following guideline is useful to populate de DBMSs with the files that you can find in the current *"datasets"* folder of this github repository for using properly the application.

+( N.B.)
+Don't forget to correctly include in the *src/main/resources/application.properties* file the information of the DBMSs with which the application must communicate.
 ## Mongo DB
 Once you have created the Database and the various collections within it, in the local MongoDB Compass environment, to populate every single collection just load through the appropriate import procedure the JSON file related to that specific collection.